her-mirror/Agent-Aara/docs/getting-started/quick-start.md

 # Quick Start Guide

-## 🚀 Get Ara Running in 5 Minutes
+## 🚀 Get Aara Running in 5 Minutes

-This guide will help you set up and run the Ara Health Agent locally in just a few minutes.
+This guide will help you set up and run the Aara Health Agent locally in just a few minutes.

 ## 📋 Prerequisites